tony-framework/TonY/tony-portal/README.md

 export TONY_CONF_DIR=/path/to/tony/config/folder`
 ```
 5. `cd tony-portal-*`
-6. Run `bin/startTHS.sh`.
-See [script](./startTHS.sh) for more details.
+6. Run `bin/startTonyPortal.sh`.
+See [script](./startTonyPortal.sh) for more details.

 Steps (1) and (2) can also be done together by running the `./buildAndDeploy.sh` script
 (see [Deployment](#deployment) section below).

-To stop the THS, run
+To stop the TonY Portal, run
 ```
-bin/stopTHS.sh
+bin/stopTonyPortal.sh
 ```